craftingcity/The-Known-World/Prenotes Mar 08 26.md

 6 - Mip

+Boil Goop 2 oz DISEASE
+Nightshade 3 oz POISON
+Red Poly 1oz ARCANE
+Red Water 1oz ARCANE
+Iron Shavings 1oz FABRIM

 We leave our heroes on the date of ...
-AF, as they ...
+AF, as they have left Goblin #1 to do his quest, and they are interested in the Bonecrusher they saw